-12 Items You Can Use to Create a Sensory Room for Kids on the Autism Spectrum
+How to Create a Sensory Room for Kids With Autism

 A sensory room is a designated space in your home (or school, church or public place) specifically designed with tools and equipment to help a child regulate their senses, especially when they are experiencing sensory overload or a meltdown.

 Many kids on the autism spectrum have sensory issues.
 This could mean some senses are heightened — a small amount of sensory input feels overwhelming, so a child may be sensory-avoidant in certain areas.
 Other senses may be lowered — a large amount of sensory input is needed, so a child may be sensory-seeking.
 For example, a child may be extremely sensitive to noise and need noise-canceling headphones, yet their proprioception, or sense of their body in the world, may be lowered, resulting in a child needing to spin and spin in order to feel regulated.